yijingch/afistforair.github.io/about.md

 comments: false
 ---

 c sliced herself into pieces at the age of 17 and deposited them at a secret blimp, which, unfortunately, went bankrupt later.
 Her fragments exploded everywhere and were tossed around by strangers, friends, and herself in pure ecstasy.
-She uses this site as a temporary journal page as she slowly collects her pieces.
+She uses this site as a temporary journal page as she carefully collects her pieces.

 Lessons:
 - Do not slice yourself for fun;